 Children’s Reactions.
 The allergic children’s emotional responses to living with anaphylaxis varied, as you might expect, with their personalities, attitudes about adversity, and their memory of allergic reactions.
 The kids generally considered food and activity restrictions a negative, and most family members felt impacted by the restrictions.

 Developmental Concerns.
-Their child’s age-appropriate developments, and the lessening of their own supervision, triggered anxiety in the parents.
-This was most acute in parents of children aged 6 to 11, when the child’s ability to self-protect lagged behind their growing independence and understanding of allergy dangers.
+Their child’s age-appropriate developments and the lessening of their own supervision triggered anxiety in the parents.
+This was most acute in parents of children aged 6 to 11 when the child’s ability to self-protect lagged behind their growing independence and understanding of allergy dangers.
 With adolescents, parents were less concerned about the child’s level of caution, and more concerned about whether he or she always carried an auto-injector.

 Coping Strategies.
 Besides the usual coping strategies (e.g., label reading, careful food prep), parents tended to accompany young children to social events beyond the age when parents of non-allergic kids do so.
 Some of these parents worried about the effect this degree of protectiveness had on their child’s development.

 Coping Obstacles and Supports.
-Coping obstacles included limited public understanding, unwillingness by others to accommodate their child’s needs (including some hostility), inconsistent information and labeling practices, and having multiple food allergies.
+Coping obstacles included limited public understanding, an unwillingness by others to accommodate their child’s needs (including some hostility), inconsistent information and labeling practices, and having multiple food allergies.
 Coping supports included having adequate information, supportive doctors, family, friends, teachers, and other caregivers, increased public awareness, and maintaining a positive attitude.

 Some of these parent’s concerns may have been mitigated in the decade since this study took place.
 However, much of what they said is still voiced by parents today because the threat of anaphylaxis remains.
-When it comes to the safety of our food allergic children, anxiety - and the vigilance it inspires - will always be present.
+When it comes to the safety of our food-allergic children, anxiety – and the vigilance it inspires – will always be present.